What is Dry Eye?

 What to Expect

 Punctal occlusions are an office-based procedure.
-On the day of your case, you will come to the office and drops will be used to numb your eye without the use of needles or injections.
+On the day of your appointment, you will come to the office and drops will be used to numb your eye without the use of needles or injections.
 Your physician will use a small applicator to push the plug into place and ask you to blink to ensure it is placed correctly.
 Your Center for Sight physician with discuss the complications and risks with your prior to the procedure.